The Best Vitamin D-Rich Foods to Include in Your Diet

 We’ve also included a list of vitamin D-rich foods that you can incorporate into your diet to support optimal body functioning.

-Vitamin D is a nutrient that is produced by the body when exposed to sunlight.
-It is also found in some food sources.
+Vitamin D is a fat-soluble vitamin that is produced by the body when exposed to sunlight.
+It’s also found in some food sources and has many benefits in the body.

 How Can You Increase Your Vitamin D Intake?

-There are a number of ways you can increase your vitamin D intake to help your body function properly.
+There are a number of ways you can increase your vitamin D intake to help achieve optimal levels.

 Sunlight exposure